No items found.

 What is self-acceptance?

 Self-acceptance means recognizing and embracing all aspects of oneself, including strengths, positive qualities, weaknesses, successes, and failures.
-It involves an honest assessment of oneself, leading to an understanding and accepting who one truly is, without judgment or self-criticism.
+It involves a non-judgmental understanding of who you truly are, allowing for true self-acceptance without criticism.

 Self-acceptance vs. self-esteem